Sports in the Las Vegas metropolitan area: National Hockey League

 Las Vegas is the home to the Vegas Golden Knights of the National Hockey League (NHL).
 The Golden Knights are owned by Black Knight Sports & Entertainment, a consortium led by Bill Foley, and play at T-Mobile Arena.
 The Golden Knights began play during the 2017–18 NHL season and became the first major league professional team in Las Vegas.
-The Golden Knights also became the first NHL expansion team since the St. Louis Blues to reach the Stanley Cup Finals in their first season only to lose to the Washington Capitals.
-The Golden Knights would later go on to win the 2023 Stanley Cup Finals over the Florida Panthers, giving the Las Vegas metropolitan area and the state of Nevada its first championship from the Big Four.
+The Golden Knights also became the first NHL expansion team since the St. Louis Blues to reach the Stanley Cup Final in their first season only to lose to the Washington Capitals.
+The Golden Knights would later go on to win the 2023 Stanley Cup Final over the Florida Panthers, giving the Las Vegas metropolitan area and the state of Nevada its first championship from the Big Four.
+The Golden Knights advanced to the Stanley Cup Final in 2026 but lost to the Carolina Hurricanes.

 Prior to the Golden Knights, the National Hockey League had experience with Las Vegas beginning in 1991, when an outdoor game was held in Las Vegas, with the Los Angeles Kings facing the New York Rangers outside Caesars Palace in a preseason exhibition game.
 It carried through the years with an annual preseason exhibition game called Frozen Fury which was held at the MGM Grand Garden Arena.
 The league has also held the NHL Awards ceremonies after each season since 2009.